jadecobra/python_tdd_exercises/source/data_structures/none.rst

   the test passes

-* I add one more failing line with assertIsInstance_
+* I add one more failing line with to test if None_ is an integer_ with assertIsInstance_

   .. code-block:: python
     :lineno-start: 22